How to Buy an Engagement Ring

 If you're not aware of what a diamond is, we'll just have a quick refresher geology lesson.
 A diamond is 99.95% pure crystallised carbon and can be incredibly old.
 Some diamonds can be three billion years old.
 Diamond is one of the hardest, naturally occurring substances on earth, and are formed beneath the Earth's surface.
-You can find out more about that here.
+Find out more about forming of Diamonds here..

 Discuss Marriage Before Proposing

 At Diamond Heaven, there's nothing we love more than love, but that being said, getting married is a massive commitment, which should be taken seriously.
 Before proposing, make sure you and your partner have discussed what you want from life, from kids to money and careers.
 Marriage is more than just wearing a wedding band - it is about compromise.
 You should also discuss what type of proposal your boyfriend/girlfriend wants.
 Your partner may be an extrovert who hates the idea of a public proposal - just remember that there's so much to consider.